 Doctor accused in deaths of at least 7 in Oklahoma, Texas

-Federal prosecutors say a Texas doctor wrote unnecessary prescriptions for powerful drugs that contributed to the overdose deaths of at least seven people over a four-year period.
-Prosecutors contend that Diamond began issuing prescriptions in 2010 that had no legitimate medical purpose.
+A Texas doctor wrote unnecessary prescriptions for powerful drugs that contributed to the overdose deaths of at least seven people over a four-year period, according to a federal indictment unsealed Wednesday.
+Howard Gregg Diamond, 56, was arrested Tuesday on charges that include conspiracy to distribute controlled substances and health care fraud.

 Add your comments below